melatech/DirectoryApp/README.md

 </br>
 <img src="https://user-images.githubusercontent.com/13630124/222966818-f5af7691-54ca-4010-b21b-cd2060c68865.jpg" alt="virgin money image" width="270" height="585">

-The display eployee feature displays more information about the employee with the help of the Jetpack Navigation Component
+The display employee feature displays more information about the employee which is the destination screen from the people screen.
+Jetpack Navigation Component was used with the Bottom Navigation Bar which is the backbone of the application.
+The Bottom Navigation Bar houses two buttons for navigating between the two scrrens and also the display screen.
 </br>
 </br>
 **Room Screen**